How We Conduct Business

 Click LEAD COUNCILLOR ROLES & TERMS OF REFERENCE (TOR)

 Roles were reviewed and updated at the Full Council meeting on 10th June 2020..
 TOR were updatedat the Full Council meeting on 18th October 2017, these TOR detail the general responsibilities for all Lead Councillor roles and additional responsibilities for specific roles.

 The Clerk to the Council remains the Council focal point for interaction with the public and other organisations; he will consult with lead councillors as necessary.
 However, in future if you have a concern or suggestion about one of the above areas of responsibility you can contact the lead councillor direct if you wish - Click 'Councillors & Officers' for contact details or click the 'Contact Us' page to contact the Clerk by email.

-Where necessary working groups will be established with defined terms of reference and deadlines to complete a task, these groups may include the co-option of non councillors from the Parish to widen expertise and knowledge available.
+Where necessary working groups / parties will be established with defined working group terms of reference and deadlines to complete a task - click working group terms of reference, these groups may include the co-option of non councillors from the Parish to widen expertise and knowledge available.